nicholas-khoo/Wine-Recommender-System/README.md

 Data was originally scrapped from Wine Enthusiast Magazine (https://www.winemag.com/wine-ratings/), often abbreviated as WineMag or Winemag, a lifestyle magazine covering wine, food, travel, and entertaining topics.
 It was founded in 1988 and is based in New York City.
 The magazine is known for its ratings and reviews of wines from around the world, as well as its coverage of wine regions, wine-making techniques, and food pairings.
 WineMag is also recognized for its annual wine awards, including the Wine Star Awards, which honor excellence in the wine industry.

-It was later discovered in the Terms of Use that the use of scrapping tools was prohibited, as such, the scraping step was abandoned.
-You may still find the python code written for the scraping process in the code folder - 00_Data_Collection.ipynb.
+It was later discovered that the use of scraping tools within the site was prohibited, as such, this step was halted to prevent infrindgements with the terms of use.
+You may still find the python code written for the scraping process in the code folder and in the notebook "00_Data_Collection.ipynb".

 ![Wine Enthusiast Magazine Terms of Use](https://github.com/nicholas-khoo/Wine-Recommender-System/blob/main/images/wine-mag-terms.png) </br>
 Source: https://www.winemag.com/terms-of-use/

-Instead of scraping the website, two sources of data were explored:
+In continuation with the project, two other sources of data were explored:
 1) Wine Enthusiast Magazine dataset containing 130k reviews </br>
 (https://www.kaggle.com/datasets/christopheiv/winemagdata130k)